Septarian Nodule or Concretion

-Septarian is composed of the mineral calcite (yellow centre), aragonite or siderite (the brown lines) and limestone which is the outer rock.
+A septarian nodule is composed of the mineral calcite (yellow centre), aragonite or siderite (the brown lines) and limestone which is the outer rock.

-Formation of Septarian Stone
+Formation of a Nodule

-Septarian is known to have formed during the Cretaceous Period which began approximately on hundred and forty five million years ago and ended sixty six million years ago which is about the time the dinosaurs disappeared.
-It formed in water as minerals and organic matter accumulated around a centre mass and gradually over millions of years and with the help of various natural processes, hardened and became cemented together.
-The minerals are likely to have included sandstone which is compacted grains of sand, shale which is compacted mud, siltstone (fine grained silt, sand, clay or other material carried by water and subsequently deposited as sediment) and limestone which is primarily calcium carbonate.
-Whilst the exterior of the nodules feature a network of ridges that can have the appearance of turtle shells, the interiors contain distinctive angular cavities or cracks known as 'septaria' which comes from the Latin word septum.
-It's not known for certain exactly how the cracks and cavities formed but the most popular theories suggest they were either caused by dehydration or shrinkage of clay or organic matter in the centre of the structure, expansion of gases which may have been caused by decaying organic matter or fracturing or shrinkage caused by earthquakes or compaction.
+Septarian is known to have formed during the Cretaceous Period which began approximately one hundred and forty five million years ago and ended sixty six million years ago around the time the dinosaurs disappeared.
+They formed in bodies of water as minerals and organic matter accumulated around a centre mass and gradually over millions of years and with the help of various geological processes, hardened and became cemented together forming a nodule.
+The minerals are likely to have included sandstone which is compacted grains of sand, shale which is compacted mud, siltstone (fine grained silt, sand, clay or other materials carried by water and subsequently deposited as sediment) and limestone which is primarily calcium carbonate.
+The mineral aragonite is the crystal form of calcium carbonate which is a chemical compound that occurs naturally in rocks most notably as limestone.

 Our Collection of Septarian